 There are set medical requirements for each condition — your pain and your knee pain can be considered disabling, and are classified by the SSA as “musculoskeletal disorders.”
 We have a full write up of conditions that qualify for benefits, and a specific write up for back pain that you might want to peruse before moving forward.

 The Social Security account you created earlier will give you this exact number.
 Generally, most people receiving SSDI get between $800 and $1,800 per month.
-The max amount you can get through SSDI is roughly $3,300 monthly.
+The max amount you can get through SSDI is $3,627 monthly for 2023.
 The amount you’ll get depends on your work history.

 Again, once you hit retirement age, that SSDI amount converts to a retirement benefit of the same amount.
 In other words, if your claim for SSDI gets approved, the amount you get on a monthly basis stays the same into retirement.